Blog

 Ahrefs

 The keyword search section is similar to the data we can find in SEMrush but it has some differences that I am going to discuss.
-The most important is that it calculates the backlinks you would need to place the keyword in the Top 10.
+The most important is that calculates the backlinks you would need to place the keyword in the Top 10.

 On the other hand, in the right column we have the keyword options that we have already discussed in SEMrush to see related words.
 We can also see trends, volume, etc... with each one.